 Water for the environment continues to be delivered as part of SA's entitlement flow in addition to a small volume from the Goulburn River.
-Flows at the SA border are expected to remain in the range of 4-5 GL/day throughout the remainder of September.
+Flows at the SA border are expected to remain in the range of 4-5 GL/day until the arrival of the spring pulse in late September.